Shorty Long: Career

-Born in Birmingham, Alabama, Long came to Motown in 1963 from the Tri-Phi/Harvey label, owned by Berry Gordy's sister, Gwen, and her husband, Harvey Fuqua.
+Long was born in Birmingham, Alabama, and came to Motown in 1963 from the Tri-Phi/Harvey label, owned by Berry Gordy's sister, Gwen, and her husband, Harvey Fuqua.
 His first release, "Devil with the Blue Dress On" (1964), written with William "Mickey" Stevenson, was the first recording issued on Motown's Soul label, a subsidiary designed for more blues-based artists such as Long.
 While this song never charted nationally, the song was covered and made a hit in 1966 by Mitch Ryder and the Detroit Wheels.
-Long's 1966 single "Function at the Junction" was his first popular hit, reaching No. 42 on the national R&B charts.
+Long's 1966 single "Function at the Junction" was his first popular hit, reaching No. 42 on the US Billboard R&B chart.
 Other single releases included "It's a Crying Shame" (1964), "Chantilly Lace" (1967), and "Night Fo' Last" (1968).

-Long's biggest hit was "Here Comes the Judge" which in July 1968 reached No. 4 on the R&B charts and No. 8 on the Billboard Hot 100.
+Long's biggest hit was "Here Comes the Judge" which in July 1968 reached No. 4 on the R&B chart and No. 8 on the Billboard Hot 100.
 The song was inspired by a comic act on Rowan and Martin's Laugh-In about a judge by Pigmeat Markham, whose own "Here Comes the Judge" – a similar song with different lyrics – charted three weeks after Long's, also in July 1968, and reached No. 19 on Billboard.
 Long's 1969 singles included "I Had a Dream" and "A Whiter Shade of Pale".
 He released one album during his lifetime, Here Comes the Judge (1968).

 Long played many instruments, including piano, organ, drums, harmonica, and trumpet.
 He acted as an MC for many of the Motortown Revue shows and tours, and co-wrote several of his tunes ("Devil with the Blue Dress On", "Function at the Junction", and "Here Comes the Judge").
 Long was the only Motown artist besides Smokey Robinson who was allowed to produce his own recordings in the 1960s.
 Marvin Gaye, in David Ritz's biography Divided Soul: The Life & Times of Marvin Gaye, described Shorty Long as "this beautiful cat who had two hits, and then got ignored by Motown."
 Gaye claimed he "fought for guys like Shorty" while at Motown, since no one ever pushed for these artists.
 When Holland-Dozier-Holland came to Gaye with a tune, he stated, "Why are you going to produce me?
 Why don't you produce Shorty Long?"